-Valve regulated lead-acid (VRLA) batteries are commonly referred to as sealed lead-acid batteries and are lead-acid based rechargeable batteries that require little to no maintenance.
+VRLA battery (Valve regulated lead-acid) is commonly referred to as sealed lead-acid batteries and are lead-acid based rechargeable batteries that require little to no maintenance.
 A common feature of this type of battery is as the name implies, they are always manufactured to be a sealed battery with a built-in safety pressure relief valve.
 If the sealed lead acid battery were ever to be inverted or in any other position than upright, the battery is incapable of leaking and cannot spill its electrolyte (battery acid).
-Also, when the typical lead-acid based battery is recharged at a mild to high voltage, it will emit gases which can be considered dangerous if emitted in large quantities.
+Also, when the typical lead-acid based battery is recharged at a mild to high voltage, it will emit gases that can be considered dangerous if emitted in large quantities.

 Since the VRLA battery is sealed, when the battery is put on charge, it relies on its built-in pressure release valve to alleviate the pressure from the gases which build up inside the battery.
 The release valve emits small trace amounts of these gases.
 It has enabled any VRLA battery to be placed in small units (such as battery backup systems) inside buildings or offices without worrying about harmful gasses being emitted.
 These batteries are further divided into two subgroups know as absorbed glass mat (AGM) batteries and the gel battery.